 - The school has a framework for teaching internet skills in Computing lessons.
-It follows the Herts For Learning Scheme of Work. - The school provides opportunities within a range of curriculum areas to teach about eSafety - Educating pupils about the online risks that they may encounter outside school is done informally when opportunities arise and as part of the eSafety curriculum - Pupils are aware of the relevant legislation when using the internet such as data protection and intellectual property which may limit what they want to do but also serves to protect them - Pupils are taught about copyright, respecting other people's information, safe use of images and other important areas through discussion, modeling and appropriate activities they are affected by any form of online bullying.
-Pupils are also aware of where to seek advice or help if they experience problems when using the internet and related technologies; i.e. parent/ carer, teacher/ trusted staff member, or an organisation such as Childline or the 'CEOP report abuse' button eSafety Skills Development for Staff
+It follows the Herts For Learning Scheme of Work. - The school provides opportunities within a range of curriculum areas to teach about eSafety - Educating pupils about the online risks that they may encounter outside school is done informally when opportunities arise and as part of the eSafety curriculum - Pupils are aware of the relevant legislation when using the internet such as data protection and intellectual property which may limit what they want to do but also serves to protect them - Pupils are taught about copyright, respecting other people's information, safe use of images and other important areas through discussion, modeling and appropriate activities

-Pupils are taught to critically evaluate materials and learn good searching skills through cross curricular teacher models, discussions and via the Computing curriculum
+- Pupils are aware of the impact of Cyberbullying and know how to seek help if they are affected by any form of online bullying.
+Pupils are also aware of where to seek advice or help if they experience problems when using the internet and related technologies; i.e. parent/ carer, teacher/ trusted staff member, or an organisation such as Childline or the 'CEOP report abuse' button - Pupils are taught to critically evaluate materials and learn good searching skills through cross curricular teacher models, discussions and via the Computing curriculum eSafety Skills Development for Staff